-The data controller with conduct of your personal information is AbScent, we are a soon-to-be registered Charity and are located at Stockbridge House, High Street, Stockbridge, Hampshire SO20 6EU.
+The data controller with conduct of your personal information is AbScent, a charity registered in England and Wales under charity number 1183468 at 14 London Street, Andover, Hampshire SP10 2PA.

 We are not required to have a data protection officer, but if you have any queries about your personal data please contact email@example.com.

 The following sections explain what information we hold about you, why we are processing that information, the legal bases for the processing, the duration for which we keep your information and (if applicable) who your information will be shared with and where those recipients are based.

 Which information do we process and for what purpose?

 Information you give us.

 This is information about you that you give us by filling in forms on our websites, emailing us, writing to us or speaking to us by phone or in person.
 The information you give us may include your name, address, email address, phone number, date of birth, gender, personal description and photograph.

 Information you give us might also include "special categories" of more sensitive personal information.
 This could include information about your health, including information relating to your smell loss or that of a family member.

 We process information you give to us for the following purposes: